nikhil8052/Git-Github/README.md

 Step 4 :- Open any shell, Command Prompt , Terminal in the same directory which you want to push .

-     For example :- You want to push D:/projects/python
+     For example :- You want to push **D:/projects/python **

      You want to push the python folder all the stuff.

      Open the command prompt or shell in the same directory .

-     The path should be like D:/projects/python
+     The path should be like **D:/projects/python **

+    Step 5 :- Set up your own account in the Git.
+          Follow these steps.

+          git --global config.name "Enter your name "

+          For example

+          git --global config.name "Nikhil"

+          After setting up the name please set up your email as well

+          git --global config.email " Enter Your Email "

+          For example

+          git --global config.email "nikhilkumarnk0805@gmail.com"